August Flower Garden

 Unfortunately, I was unable to add any new plants to my garden this year, since I diligently followed the COVID19 Stay Home policy, and refrained from any unnecessary shopping outings.

 Tall Red Canna Lily, and a dwarf Orange Canna Lily.

 I have 6 different Dahlias this year, however only three of them are blooming so far.

-My collection of Zinnias, tall and dwarf ones.
+My collection of Zinnias, tall and dwarf variety.

 Beautiful Alyssum , Red Salvia and Lily Turf.

-The Obedient Plant ( not very obedient…it grows very wild), and Impatiens Balsamica (from seeds shipped from Europe by my sister).
+The Obedient Plant ( not very obedient…it grows very wild), and Impatiens Balsamic (from seeds shipped from by my sister from Europe).

 I will accept these as a special gift brought in by the birds, by dropping seeds into my garden…:-)

 The very fragrant White Salvia is a nice welcome to the bees and butterflies right now, and the Daylily is blooming for the second time this year.